 - Time off

 - Flexible working hours

 - Sabbatical options

 - Employee assistance programs (if your company offers them)

 Remember, compensation is more than what you take home at the end of the day.
-In a retention conversation, these additional options can also make your direct reports feel more supported because of your sensitivity to their personal needs.
+In a retention conversation, these additional options also can make your direct reports feel more supported because of your sensitivity to their personal needs.